thaddeus002/yghh/README.md

 You may define as `readme=...` as needed to cover all the cases of yours projects.

 Is this file is found in the project repository, a `about` tab may appear, showing his filtered (formatted) content, in the web interface of the project.

+If you don't see the content of your README document, something went wrong.
+See `/var/log/apache2/error.log` for detail.

 For the images of your project to be include in this formatted page, you also need add some additionals lines to be included in `/etc/cgitrc` :